-Connection assets inefficiently classified as interconnection assets during staged commissioning of assets
+Connection assets inefficiently classified as interconnection assets during sStaged commissioning_of assets where connection assets are inefficiently classified as interconnection assets during commissioning

-- 6.13 During commissioning, connection assets may be inefficiently classified as interconnection assets. - 6.14 A recent exemption application demonstrated the incentives on parties to seek to have connection assets reclassified as interconnection assets during commissioning. - 6.15 The Authority declined to grant Transpower an exemption from the TPM in relation to the Albany to Penrose section of the North Auckland and Northland (NAaN) grid upgrade project.
+- 6.13 During commissioning, connection assets may be inefficiently classified as interconnection assets. - 6.14 A recent exemption application demonstrated the incentives on parties to seek to have connection assets reclassified as interconnection assets during commissioning. - 6.136.15 The Authority recently declined to grant Transpower an exemption from the TPM in relation to the Albany to Penrose section of the North Auckland and Northland (NAaN) grid upgrade project.
 The application arose from Transpower's decision to stage the commissioning of the NAaN project, which meant certain NAaN assets would be temporarily configured as connection assets, though these assets were intended to be interconnection assets once the staged commissioning of NAaN was complete.
 The exemption proposed that those assets be recognised as interconnection assets during the staged commissioning.
-This would have the effect of socialising the cost of those assets through the interconnection charge.
-This meant Vector, as the connection customer receiving the connection services, would avoid the requirement to pay most of the connection costs even though it would receive connection services. - 6.16 The Authority's final decision not to grant an exemption rested on balancing the possible short-term operational inefficiencies resulting from a decision to decline the exemption versus possible long-term gains in investment efficiency. - 6.17 In summary, the Authority decided that, on balance, since a loss in the short term operational efficiency from declining the exemption was likely to be small or negative, the promotion of future investment efficiency was the greater consideration in terms of overall efficiency of the electricity industry for the long term benefit of consumers. - 6.18 The Authority's analysis of this exemption is that the existing TPM does not explicitly deal with the potential implications of the staged commissioning of transmission assets, and so parties seek to inefficiently reclassify connection assets as interconnection assets (for example, by seeking exemptions). - 6.19 Outside of the TPM review process, the Authority is considering developing a new policy to deal with future applications for exemptions of this type, which is to take into account future investment efficiency effects (while also ensuring appropriate consideration of those operational efficiency impacts that can be demonstrated), for the purposes of achieving the Authority's statutory objective.
+This would have the effect of socialising the cost of those assets temporarily configured as connection assets and providing connection services through the interconnection charge.
+This meant Vector, as the connection customer receiving the connection services, would avoid the requirement to pay most of the connection costs even though it would receive connection services. - 6.16 The Authority's final decision not to grant an exemption rested on balancing the possible short-term operational inefficiencies resulting from a decision to decline the exemption versus possible long-term gains in investment efficiency. - 6.146.17 In summary, the Authority decided that, on balance, since a loss in the short term operational efficiency from declining the exemption was likely to be small or negative, the promotion of future investment efficiency was the greater consideration in terms of overall efficiency of the electricity industry for the long term benefit of consumers. - 6.15 The Authority considered that the benefits from signalling that parties receiving connection services when new grid assets are commissioned will pay connection charges for the period they receive the services would outweigh any reduction of administrative and compliance costs if the exemption were granted.